edgedb/edgedb/docs/intro/quickstart/setup.rst

 .. edb:split-section::

   Fun!
-We'll create a proper data model for our application in the next step, but for now, let's take a look around the project we've just created.
-Most of the project files will be familiar to you if you've worked with Next.js before.
-So let's focus on the new files that integrate Gel.
+You will create a proper data model for the application in the next step, but for now, take a look around the project you've just created.
+Most of the project files will be familiar if you've worked with Next.js before.
+Focus on the new files that integrate Gel.

   - ``gel.toml``: This is the configuration file for the Gel project instance.
   - ``dbschema/``: This directory contains the schema for the database, and later supporting files like migrations, and generated code.
-  - ``dbschema/default.gel``: This is the default schema file that we'll use to define our data model.
-It is empty for now, but we'll add our data model to this file in the next step.
+  - ``dbschema/default.gel``: This is the default schema file that you'll use to define your data model.
+It is empty for now, but you'll add your data model to this file in the next step.
-  - ``lib/gel.ts``: This file contains the Gel client, which we'll use to interact with the database.
+  - ``lib/gel.ts``: This file contains the Gel client, which you'll use to interact with the database.

   .. code-block:: sh